-- Beat my quota by 25 percent: Make 50 cold calls a week, make twenty face-to-face contacts with potential prospects, set four appointments per week, send 40 email greetings to potential prospects per week.
+You could try to beat your quota by 25% over a specific period.
+Set the plan to make 50 cold calls a week, make twenty face-to-face contacts with potential prospects, set four appointments per week, send 40 email greetings to potential prospects per week.

-- Sell my existing customers an average of one new product apiece: Send out fifty letters per week suggesting an account evaluation, call five customers per day to ask about their status, contact every new customer within two weeks of purchase to answer any questions or concerns.
+Another goal may be to sell your existing customers an average of one new product per customer.
+You will send out fifty letters per week suggesting an account evaluation, call five customers per day to ask about their status, contact every new customer within two weeks of purchase to answer any questions or concerns.

-- Increase my base of local customers: Participate in 12 networking events, volunteer for three local non-profit organizations, attend every Chamber of Commerce meeting.
+Finally, you may make a plan to increase your base of local customers.
+To achieve this goal you would participate in 12 networking events, volunteer for three local non-profit organizations, attend every Chamber of Commerce meeting.